 At the Detroit Zoo

-Female Rachaael came to the Detroit Zoo in 2005 and was joined by male Baji (short for Mchimbaji, which is Swahili for "one who digs for a living") in 2008.
-Rachaael and Baji enjoy eating avocados, their favorite treat.
-The aardvarks can be seen sniffing and digging in their African Grasslands habitat across from the giraffes.
+Kaatie was born in February 2014.
+Mom Rachaael came to the Detroit Zoo in 2005 and was joined by male Baji (short for Mchimbaji, which is Swahili for "one who digs for a living") in 2008.
+The aardvarks enjoy eating avocados, their favorite treat, and can be seen sniffing and digging in their African Grasslands habitat across from the giraffes spring through fall.

 The aardvark has a long, narrow snout; powerful claws; a kangaroo-like tail; rabbit-like ears and long, gray, tan and black hair that covers its back and abdomen.
 It uses its 12-inch, sticky, coiled tongue to catch insects.